kencrim/auth-take-home/README.md

 ```javascript
 http://lvh.me:3000/api/users
 ```
-Expects an auth token, and returns an array of all users once verified
+Expects an auth token, and returns an array of all user objects once verified.

 ## Dev Tools